sudomakecoffee/weather-table-bot/README.md

 # weather-table-bot

-Rolls a weather table once a day.
+Discord bot that rolls a weather table once a day.